cmo7/docker-lamp-seed/README.md

 # docker-lamp

-Docker with Apache, MySQL 8.0, PHPMyAdmin and PHP.
+another Docker with Apache, MySQL 8.0, PHPMyAdmin and PHP.

 I use docker-compose as an orchestrator.
 To run these containers:

 ``` bash
 docker-compose up -d
 ```

+Unlike most of this docker compose configs, this one is selinux ready.
+Just add the `:z` flags, my dudes.

 ## Services
 - phpmyadmin at [http://127.0.0.1:8000](http://127.0.0.1:8000)